 How to Practice Ahimsa on the Mat

-Looking through the lens of Ahimsa, I ask myself the 3 questions:
+Looking through the lens of ahimsa, I ask myself the three questions:

 Attempting this pose might inspire other practitioners to try a pose that they are not ready for, either.
 I don’t want them to feel pressure to perform and potentially hurt themselves as I nearly have.
 I decide to let my ego take a bow and to abstain from this pose, for now.

-Will getting my foot behind my head be violent toward the earth?
+2. Will getting my foot behind my head be violent toward the Earth?

 10 Simple Ways to Practice Ahimsa Off the Mat